aws/amazon-cloudfront-client-routing-library/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in amazon-cloudfront-client-routing-library we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 ## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
+`amazon-cloudfront-client-routing-library` source code and documentation is released under the [Apache 2.0 License](https://aws.amazon.com/apache-2-0).
 We will ask you to confirm the licensing of your contribution.

+We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.